1,000+ Opportunities

 If any questions arise related to the information contained in the translated website, please refer to the English version.
 The following pages provided on the California Housing and Community Development website cannot be translated using Google™ Translate:

-Based on current listing details, eligibility includes: Local and regional housing trust funds established by cities, counties, Native American tribes, and nonprofit organizations in California.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Local and regional housing trust funds established by cities, counties, Native American tribes, and nonprofit organizations in California.
+Confirm the full requirements in the official notice before applying.